deepakshrma/batman-cli/README.md

 # batman-cli
 batman-cli is an advance command runner tool.
 Easy to maintain command runner.
 Easy to config via external json or js.
+Cross-platform cli tool, same command can be run on both window and unix based systems.
 ## How to install
 ```bash
 # As a global module